 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Flooring throughout the property is mainly of suspended timber.
-Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-No sub-floor inspection has taken place.
+Flooring within the property is mainly of suspended timber.
+Due to partial fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Access to the sub-floor can be gained via a door within the garage leading to the basement. further commentary can be found within the Cellars Section.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal doors are of timber panel.
-Kitchen fittings comprise a range of floor and wall mounted units.
+Kitchen fittings comprise a range of modern floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
+There is an electric type heater within the living room apartment.
+This has not been checked, inspected or tested in anyway.

+Visually inspected.

-There are no working fireplaces in the subject property.
-It would appear the chimney breasts have been blocked over in the past.
-Internal decorations Visually inspected.
-Mainly paper/paint finishes to internal wall and ceiling surfaces.
+Mainly paper/paint finishes to the internal wall and ceiling

+surfaces.
 Tiled finishes also observed.
-Cellars None.